Public API

 -H "Authorization: Token <api-token>" \

-BugBug provides generated API documentation in two formats:
+BugBug provides generated API documentation in three formats:

 The Public API can be used to create custom integrations for CI/CD systems, internal tools, dashboards, release workflows, and reporting automation.